keitaroyamada/Polation-for-matlab/README.md

 ---
 ## Install
 ### CUI version
+1. Install geographiclib from Matlab addon.
+Details is [here](https://github.com/geographiclib/geographiclib-octave).
-1. Download all files in this repository
+2. Download all files in this repository.
-2. After unzipped, add downloaded repository to the matlab path.
+3. After unzipped, add downloaded repository to the matlab path.

 ---
 ## Requirements (test emvironments)